wlfogle/mobalivecd-linux/README.md

 - Simple GUI for selecting and running ISO files
 - **NEW: USB Booting** - Boot USB devices directly in QEMU for testing
+- **NEW: NVMe Partition Booting** - Boot directly from NVMe partitions for testing installed OSes
 - **NEW: USB Creation** - Create bootable USB drives directly from ISO files
 - Built-in QEMU integration with optimized settings
 - File association support (right-click context menu for ISO files)